dgzlopes/dgzlopes.github.io/README.md

 - **Github**: [dgzlopes](https://github.com/dgzlopes)
 - **Email**: daniel at this domain

-### Professional interests
-- I love to work in everything that touches Product and Engineering.
-- Observability, reliability, and open source are some areas I'm particularly interested in.

 ### Professional experience

 - [Grafana Labs, k6](https://k6.io/) - *Open source reliability testing tool and SaaS*